 At other times you will be free to take part in the group activities held at various times and in diverse places.
 These groups are central to the organisation, and if you don’t join one or more (though there is no compulsion) you will not derive the full benefit of your membership.

 The groups are run by leaders well informed in their chosen subject, and in many groups members will be welcome to share their own knowledge and experiences.
 Groups cover indoor and outdoor interests, cultural and otherwise, while social events also feature on the calendar.
 It is within these smaller groups that many new friendships are made.

-More than 30 groups flourish presently, and if a topic you would like to see is not covered, then our group co-ordinators can help you start a new group, taking you through the initial stages.
+There are 27 groups flourishing presently, and if a topic you would like to see is not covered, then our group co-ordinators can help you start a new group, taking you through the initial stages.
 Check our GROUPS page here.

 How can you join?
 Easy.
 Contact the membership secretary (by phone or email) from the Contact page.

 How can you get a flavour?
 Join us at one of the monthly meetings as a visitor.

 What, finally, should you consider?
 You can contribute to the u3a at any level.
 Everyone is a volunteer.
 And help is always welcome, whether in helping with refreshments, putting out tables and chairs for meetings, organising and running a group, or standing for election as a committee member at the annual general meeting.

 To enjoy the satisfaction of helping others and yourself to enjoy more interesting and fulfilling years in your third age, please take the time to explore our site.
 And if you want any more information click on the CONTACT tab at the top of the page.